History of domes in South Asia: Early history

+Dehli Sultanate

+The first domed mausolea in Multan are those of Shaikh Baha al-Din Zakariya (d.
+1262), Shahdana Shahid (d.
+1270), and Shams Sabazwari (d.
+1276), with hemispherical domes on octagonal drums over a square plan.

-The earliest examples include the half-domes of the late 13th century tomb of Balban and the small dome of the tomb of Khan Shahid, which were made of roughly cut material and would have needed covering surface finishes.
+The half-domes of the late 13th century tomb of Balban and the small dome of the tomb of Khan Shahid were made of roughly cut material and would have needed covering surface finishes.
 The Alai Dawarza, a gate in the Qutb complex built in 1311, has the first dome in India made of finely dressed stone cut into voussoir blocks.
 Arches transition a square chamber to an octagon, which transitions to a sixteen-sided polygon through the use of corbelled brackets.
 The cut stone dome over the tomb of Ghiyath al-Din Tughluq (d.
 1325) uses alternating rings of shallow and deep stones to produce a better bond with the core material.
 The use of finely cut stone voussoirs for these domes suggest the migration of masons from the former Seljuk Empire.

+The Tomb of Shah Rukn-e-Alam (d.
+1335) is notable for the building's octagonal plan, rather than the traditional square plan, and the dome is 50 feet wide with a finial extending to 115 feet above the ground.

 Domes from the late 14th century use roughly shaped stones covered in render, due to the dispersal of skilled masons following the movement of the capital from Delhi to Daulatabad and back again.
 Examples include the Khirki Masjid (c.
 1375) and the tomb of Firoz Shah (d.
 1388).
 The domed tomb of Khan-i-Jahan Tilangani (1368) is generally referred to as "the first octagonal tomb in Delhi with the domed central chamber surrounded by an ambulatory verandah with three arched openings on each facet", although it is predated by the tomb of Zafar Khan.

+The use of small domed pavilions later called chatrīs first appear around the drum of a larger dome under the Sayyid or Lodī dynasties (1414-1526).